SeyedAlirezaFatemi/CS-C3100-ComputerGraphics/assignment1-dist/README.txt

 Mesh Simplification (in App::simplifyMesh):
     "Surface Simplification Using Quadric Error Metrics".
 Press 5 and load a ply file.
     The code simplifies the mesh by removing 100 faces.
 You can change this in the code.
     This is not a perfect implementation since it does not perform checks before and after edge collapses.
-But it works pretty nice!